mhmohona/vitessio-website/content/en/docs/21.0/reference/vreplication/movetables.md

 ### Adopting Vitess

 For those wanting to try out Vitess for the first time, `MoveTables` provides an easy way to route part of their workload to Vitess with the ability to migrate back at any time without any risk.
 You point a vttablet to your existing MySQL installation, spin up an unsharded Vitess cluster and use a `MoveTables` workflow to start serving some tables from Vitess.
-You can also go further and use a Reshard workflow to experiment with a sharded version of a part of your database.
+You can also go further and use a [Reshard workflow](reshard.md) to experiment with a sharded version of a part of your database.

-See this [user guide](../../../user-guides/configuration-advanced/unmanaged-tablet/#move-legacytable-to-the-commerce-keyspace) for detailed steps.
+See the [Unmanaged Tablet](../../../user-guides/configuration-advanced/unmanaged-tablet/#move-legacytable-to-the-commerce-keyspace) page for detailed steps.

 ### Vertical Sharding

 For existing Vitess users you can easily move one or more tables to another keyspace, either for balancing load or as preparation for sharding your tables.

-See this [user guide](../../../user-guides/migration/move-tables/) which describes how `MoveTables` works in the local example provided in the Vitess repo.
+See the [Move Tables](../../../user-guides/migration/move-tables/) page which describes how `MoveTables` works in the local example provided in the Vitess repo.

 ## Parameters